FreshTart/AI2C-Prereqs/Version Control/Lesson 03 - Git Working With Others/README.md

-# Lesson 03 - Git – Working With Others
+# Git – Working With Others

 This repository focuses on collaborative workflows in Git, covering how to interact with remote repositories, synchronize changes, and contribute to projects using forks and pull requests.